-Cala Bona is situated on the east coast of Mallorca and is nearly as far from Palma airport as it’s possible to be in Mallorca.
-Depending on the traffic it will only take around 59 minutes or so to drive from the airport, which is 69km/43miles away.
+Cala Bona is situated on the east coast of Mallorca and is nearly as far from Palma Airport as it’s possible to be in Mallorca.
+Depending on the traffic it will take roughly one hour to drive to Cala Bona from the airport, which is 69km/43miles away.

-The two bays are separated by a rocky stretch of coast that runs for about 700m.
-Cala Bona’s beaches in total have approximately 700m of shore line including a series of three mini coves created by sea defenses.
-The advantages of these coves are they creates a sheltered beach with calmer water in a mini bay.
+The two bays are separated by a rocky stretch of coast that runs for about 700 m.
+Cala Bona’s beaches in total have approximately 700 m of shoreline including a series of three mini coves created by sea defenses.
+The advantages of these coves are that they create a sheltered beach with calmer water in a mini bay.

-Cala Bona has a working harbor and the resort has grown up around this.
+Cala Bona has a working harbour and the resort has grown up around this.
 Cala Bona in days gone by was primarily a small fishing village.
-Besides being very pretty, this harbor by the town center and alongside the beaches makes for quick and easy access to a variety of boat trips on offer.
+Besides being very pretty, this harbour by the town centre and alongside the beaches makes for quick and easy access to a variety of boat trips on offer.

-Cala Bona is mainly a family resort but there is also a lot of nightlife for those looking for late night bars and clubs just a few meters along the promenade at Cala Millor.
+Cala Bona is mainly a family resort but there is also a lot of nightlife for those looking for late-night bars and clubs just a few metres along the promenade at Cala Millor.

 Fantasy Park is ideal for family fun.
-It is a children’s play area and has amongst other things, bungee trampolines, a bouncy castle and some electric motorcycles.
-It is found in the center of Cala Bona, not too far from the the fishing pier.
+It is a children’s play area and has amongst other things, bungee trampolines, a bouncy castle, and some electric motorcycles.
+It is found in the center of Cala Bona, not too far from the fishing pier.

 There is a bigger Fantasy park in the neighboring resort Cala Millor which is a little bigger and has some go-karts.
 This park is found opposite the Sportsman bar by the south end of the beach.
 Many rides cost a euro a time.